Your online donation page is your virtual fundraising hub, providing donors with a way to support your cause from anywhere, at any time.

 5. Only ask for necessary information.

-A long donation form can deter supporters from actually completing their donations.
 Keeping your donation form simple and short allows donors to fill out the form as quickly and easily as possible.

 Only ask for necessary information such as:

 - Contact information (to follow up later and thank donors for their gifts)

 This information is all you will need to process donors’ gifts and connect with them later to show appreciation and offer more ways to engage with your organization.
 Only collecting necessary information can also help keep your CRM less cluttered, making it easier to access important donor information.

 Mobile users make up a growing number of online donation transactions, meaning your online donation page must be mobile-friendly to reach their audience segment.

 Look at your donation form in the mobile view to ensure there aren’t any formatting errors that could disrupt the mobile experience.
 Ask these questions as you review the page:

 - Are the images clear and fully visible on the page?